blackfist/ta/README.md

+#WTH
+I was looking at Open Source intel about threat actors and I got irritated that I didn't have a standard way of describing and linking threat actors.
+Then I looked at STIX and threw up in my mouth because of all the XML.
+I though I would mess around and see if I could make something that I liked better.

 # Things left to do
 This thing would still need some way to track which campaigns are associated with the Threat Actor and also needs a way to track iocs associated with the Threat Actor.
 Possibly by embedding VERIS incidents